PixeliGer/OPL-Theme-Ominence/README.md

 * Make sure you are using an updated or recent version of [Open Ps2 Loader 1.2](https://github.com/ps2homebrew/Open-PS2-Loader/releases)
 * Download the assets for the `ART` folder (Background Image, Cover, Screenshots, etc.) using the latest version of [OPL Manager](https://oplmanager.com/site/)
 * Use **OPL Manager** to edit the `CFG` files for each game, to correctly display the description, rating and release.
-* Use `MM-DD-YYYY` format for the release date in the Information section for optimal display.
+* Use `MM-DD-YYYY` or `MM/DD/YYYY` format for the release date in the Information section, for optimal display.
 * Enable Widescreen mode in OPL Settings for better text visibility.